Blackburn Beverley: Into production

 On 1 October 1952, an initial order for 20 aircraft was placed on behalf of the Royal Air Force (RAF), which designated it as the Beverley C.1 (Beverley, Cargo Mark 1).
 The name Beverley was officially given to the aircraft in December 1952.
 To accelerate production, Blackburn had several of the aircraft's subassemblies, including the accessory bays, undercarriage systems, and the clamshell doors, manufactured at the works in Dumbarton.
 Further orders were subsequently received by Blackburn, including for nine aircraft on 30 July 1954, eight more on 2 January 1956, and another ten aircraft were ordered on 24 September 1956, for a total order of 47 aircraft.
 All of the production Beverleys would be constructed at Blackburn's Brough facility.

 Several production aircraft participated in evaluations and test programmes.
 Amongst these were its tropical trials, conducted in North Africa in the summer of 1955, and its winter trials, conducted in Canada during late 1955 and early 1956.
 In December 1956, the first production Beverley performed a rocket-assisted take off (RATOG) during short take off trials.
 On 23 April 1953, the Beverley received its certificate of airworthiness.

-A total of 49 aircraft were produced, with the last Beverly being completed during 1958.
-Various proposals were studied by Blackburn for refined or reconfigured variants of the aircraft, but no other customers were ever secured for the Beverly.
+A total of 49 aircraft were produced, with the last Beverley being completed during 1958.
+Various proposals were studied by Blackburn for refined or reconfigured variants of the aircraft, but no other customers were ever secured for the Beverley.
 One specific customer that Blackburn had pursued in the civil sector was Silver City Airways.
 It was envisaged that the aircraft would be operated as a cross-Channel car ferry, capable of carrying up to six cars and five motorcycles along with 42 passengers.
 Other initiatives focused on civil freighter operators, with particular efforts being made in the Middle East, including demonstrations involving the air-delivery of materials for the oil extraction industry.